-Another one of the new nail trends is nail appliques made of 100 percent real polish in both solid color and fantastic patterns come in easy-to-apply strips designed for fingers and toes.
+Another one of the new nail trends is nail appliques made of 100 percent natural polish in solid color and fantastic patterns that come in easy-to-apply strips designed for fingers and toes.
 No mess, and the strips last up to two weeks.

 Nail lingerie is a diaphanous applique that slips over your regularly scheduled or DIY manicure to recreate pricey patterns and special effects.
-If patterns seem too over-the-top for everyday, use them on your toes.
-However, it’s easy to cross the line from tasteful to tacky, so if you have to ask if the design is appropriate, then the answer is NO.
+Use marks on your toes if they seem too over-the-top for every day.
+However, it’s easy to cross the line from tasteful to tacky, so if you have to ask if the design is appropriate, the answer is NO.

 Other Nail Trends

-- Spring runway shows featured short, natural nails, although some showed tapered, almost pointy, tips in intricate designs that took hours to achieve.
-Nail pros recommend that the shape of your nails – round or square – follow the shape of your cuticle.
+- Spring runway shows featured short, natural nails, although some showed tapered, almost pointy tips in intricate designs that took hours to achieve.
+Nail pros recommend that the shape of your nails – round or square – follow the condition of your cuticle.

-- Pros also advise mature women to wear darker colors, find your perfect red, for example.
-Sheer colors tend to focus attention on skin tone; color brings the attention to your nails.
+- Pros also advise mature women to wear darker colors; find your perfect red, for example.
+Sheer shades focus on skin tone; color brings attention to your nails.
 As with lipsticks, choose a nail polish that suits your skin tone, blue-based for cool complexions and yellow-based for warm ones.